ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-skills/technical-skills/using-docker.md

 # Using Docker

+Docker Desktop and Docker Engine make it possible for a proactive programmer to download a Docker container that contains all of the software that they need to complete a programming project.
+This means that, instead of having to separately download all of the dependencies for a project, you can download a single Docker container that contains all of them.

 If you are a student at Allegheny College, you must complete your course projects using a [Department Approved Laptop](https://www.cs.allegheny.edu/resources/laptops/).
 This is primarily due